IBM/CodeEngine/content/posts/deploy-from-bob/index.md

 Bob's Code Engine expertise comes from a dedicated skill that you install once.
 This skill gives Bob deep knowledge of IBM Cloud Code Engine deployments, configurations, and troubleshooting.

-### 1.1 Open Bob
+### 1.1 Open Bob in an existing or new folder

 Open Bob in your development environment (VS Code, terminal, or wherever you have Bob configured).
+Either open an existing project folder or create a new one for Bob to work in.

 ### 1.2 Install the Code Engine Skill